What is the advantage of the M.BEMA program over other Master's program?

 What are the admission requirements?

-To be considered for admission, applicants will normally have completed a BSc Honours degree (a four year undergraduate bachelor's degree) from a recognized university AND have a minimum B+ (77%), or equivalent, in the work of the last four semesters, or the last two undergraduate years (typically last 20 courses).
-The program will consider other Bachelor degrees, eg. Bachelor of Environmental Studies or BA (Geography or Environmental Studies), IF the applicant has taken upper year science and/or environmental courses AND at least one statistics course.
-Full requirements and application information here.
+To be considered for admission, applicants will normally have completed a BSc Honours degree (a 4-year Bachelor's degree) from a recognized university AND have a minimum B+ (77%), or equivalent, in the work of the last four semesters, or the last two undergraduate years (typically last 20 courses).
+The program will consider other Bachelor degrees, eg. Bachelor of Environmental Studies or BA (Geography or Environmental Studies), if the applicant has taken upper year science and/or environmental courses AND at least one statistics course.

 How much does the M.BEMA program cost?